Hamika20/Flipper_FAAC_Roadblock_Bollard_Opener/README.md

 ![image](https://github.com/user-attachments/assets/bd62c232-dbb6-493f-855d-1b40dba9eb94)

-**Please note, I am not responsible for any misuse or unauthorized transmission of this signal.**
+**Please note that this information is provided for educational purposes only.
+I am not responsible for any misuse or unauthorized transmission of this signal.
+Please don’t be a skid.**